IanRohrbacher/OpSys-Assignment-1/README.md

 - To start the program use 'make run'.
 - To end the program use 'make stop'.
 - Inorder to run 'make run' again you must call 'make stop'.
-- If you want a diffrent outcome with RANDOM set to 'true' or when you are finnished runing this program use 'make clean'.
+- If you want a different outcome with RANDOM set to 'true' or when you are finished running this program use 'make clean'.

 ## Features
 There are two variable you can play with:
-- RANDOM - set to 'false' for the output to be constent and set to 'true' for the output to be random.
+- RANDOM - set to 'false' for the output to be content and set to 'true' for the output to be random.
 Found only in 'producer.cpp'.
 - TABLE_SIZE - Allows the storage size to be changed.
 MUST MATCH WITHIN 'producer.cpp' and 'consumer.cpp'.

 ---

-There are three cmake ommands you can use:
+There are three make commands you can use:
 - make run
 >This command threads, compiles 'producer.cpp' and 'consumer.cpp', and runs using './producer& ./consumer&'.
 - make stop